-Hatha Yoga Boosts Antioxidants, Lowers Blood Pressure and Helps Control Blood Sugar
+Hatha Yoga Improves Antioxidants, Blood Pressure and Blood Sugar

 Turns out that Hatha Yoga is not simply a good form of exercise.
 Recent research finds it boosts the body’s levels of antioxidants, lowers blood pressure in hypertensive people and lowers the risk of diabetes by improving blood sugar control.